 However, making a loan is the same as making an “investment” and all investments have risk.
-By taking a few simple steps at the very beginning of the lending process, you can do a great deal (for you and your IRA) to reduce and in some cases almost eliminate risk.
+By taking a few simple steps at the very beginning of the lending process you can reduce and eliminate risk.

 When working on a weapons treaty with the former Soviet Union, President Reagan famously said, “Trust but verify.”
 This applies to your IRA when it is the lender.

-- The promissory note.
 You can download notes from the web.
 A better option is to have a local attorney draft a promissory note between your IRA account and the borrower.
-This may cost only a few hundred dollars and can be money well spent.
-NOTE: It is okay to require the borrower to pay the cost of drafting the note up to a certain limit say $300.
+This costs a few hundred dollars and is money well spent.
+It is okay to require the borrower to pay the cost of drafting the note up to a certain limit, say $300.

-- Require payment.
 Many borrowers want to pay everything (the principle and interest) at the end of the period in one large final payment, sometimes called a Balloon Payment.
 In some cases, this makes sense.
-However, a better option, for your IRA the lender, is to get the borrower into the habit of making payments.
+However, a better option for your IRA is to get the borrower in the habit of making payments.
 You can do this by requiring monthly or quarterly payments.
-The payments may be interest only but, getting regular payments helps to keep the idea of repayment foremost in the borrower’s mind.
+The payments may be interest only, but getting regular payments helps to keep the idea of repayment foremost in the borrower’s mind.

-- Hard Money: In some cases, you may not care about a person’s credit history if your IRA has enough collateral.
-When your IRA is relaying on the value of the collateral; the loan is referred to as a “hard money loan” because there is a hard asset securing the debt.
-If payment is not made; the lender takes the asset.
-If your IRA is about to make a “hard money loan” we encourage you to have a local attorney draft the loan document.
+In some cases, you may not care about a person’s credit history if your IRA has enough collateral.
+When an IRA relies on the value of collateral, the loan is referred to as a hard money loan.
+The reason is because there is a hard asset securing the debt.
+If no payment is made, the lender takes the asset.
+If your IRA is about to make a “hard money loan,” consider having a local attorney draft the loan document.
 The attorney will verify if the borrower actually owns the collateral and if there are mortgages or liens that must be paid before your IRA can collect.